wankdanker/node-discover/README.md

 			port		: Port to bind to and broadcast to: Default: 12345 destination	: Destination ip address; Default: '255.255.255.255' key		: Encryption key if your broadcast packets should be encrypted; Default: null (that means no encryption);
-		});
+			mastersRequired	: The count of master processes that should always be available });

 Attributes